UDN

 Material Expressions Pane

-This pane contains a list of material expressions that be placed in a material via "drag and drop".
+This pane contains a list of material expressions that can be placed in a material via "drag and drop".
 To place a new material expression node, left click on the type of expression to place, drag your cursor over to the graph pane, and release.

 Material Expression Graph Pane